wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 key are implemented as appending to a per-thread log segment.
 The log segment is allocated on the NVM as 4MB memory blocks aligned to the 4MB boundary, and each log segment has a tail pointer indicating the current tail of the log which is also the next log allocation point.
+A log entry consists of an "Op" field indicating the type of the operation (insert, modification, or delete), a version ID field that stores the version ID of the key-value pair which is used for Garbage Collection, and two fields for storing the key and the value.
+The key field is 8 bytes, which can either be a key embedded in the log entry, or a pointer that points to an externally allocated key.